bigcommerce/dev-docs/docs/api-docs/getting-started/rest-api-authentication.md

 ### All OAuth API accounts

-The **client ID** value uniquely identifies the app or user making a request.
+An API account's **client ID** uniquely identifies the app or user making a request.

 The **client secret** value is a secret that your app and BigCommerce share.